 Del Ray is a vibrant and active community within the City of Alexandria.
 It was once its own town in the late 1900s, designed around the major railroad line that ran north to south.
 Its growth was stimulated by the opening of The Potomac Yards railroad yards in 1906.
-At that time, Del Ray incorporated with the town of St Elmo to become the Town of Potomac with its own governance system.
+At that time, Del Ray incorporated with the town of St. Elmo to become the Town of Potomac with its own governance system.

 It was annexed by the City of Alexandria in 1930, which is why Del Ray feels like a small town city within Alexandria.

-Local Real Estate
+Del Ray Real Estate

 Del Ray real estate grew to be a diverse community and began a renaissance in the 1980s when its Sears bungalows became a popular home style.
 Soon after, The Del Ray Artisans established a studio and the neighborhood began to be recognized for its funky and eclectic feel.
-During the 1980s an effort was made to revitalize its main thoroughfare, Mount Vernon Avenue (which had lost businesses during the 1970s), now often referred to “The Avenue” for short.
+During the 1980s, an effort was made to revitalize its main thoroughfare, Mount Vernon Avenue (which had lost businesses during the 1970s), now often referred to as “The Avenue” for short.

-When we lived in the neighborhood during the 1980s, one of our local favorites was Los Amigos–where Kaizan Tavern is today.
+When we lived in the neighborhood during the 1980s, one of our local favorites was Los Amigos–where Kaizen Tavern is today.
 It wasn’t until the Evening Star Cafe moved in late 1997 that a “trendy” restaurant proved it could have an audience.
 In 1999, Taqueria el Poblano opened its doors.
 Since then, restaurants, fitness studios and boutiques have made the area vibrant and exciting.

 Want to know what it’s like to live in Del Ray real estate?
 No problem!
 Let’s go on a neighborhood orientation tour.